roboscienceorg/book/source/Terms/Terms.rst

 balls (bearings) between the threads (or teeth if thinking of this like a worm gear).
 This reduces friction and backlash as well as increases accuracy.
-Using recirculating balls (in a wormdrive design) is how early automobiles provided smooth blacklash free and lower force steering.
+Using recirculating balls (in a wormdrive design) is how early automobiles provided smooth blacklash free lower force steering.

 .. _`fig:ballscrew`:
 .. figure:: TermsFigures/BallScrews-with-detail-insets.jpg